justincyberskill/codersx-data-report/README.md

-cronjobs // Contain all our cron-jobs models // model & schema for communicate with Database utils // Utilities use for setup helpers or third-party packages other files... // Configuations files
+cronjobs // Contain all our cron-jobs models // model & schema for communicate with Database utils // Utilities use for setup helpers or third-party packages other files... // Configuation files
 ```